House prices post record rise in May as Toronto chill yet ‘to be seen’

-House prices rose by a record 2.2 per cent across Canada last month compared to April, led by a 3.6 per cent price increase in Toronto even as total sales fell during the month, Teranet reported Wednesday.
+House prices rose by a record 2.2 per cent across Canada last month compared to April, led by a 3.6-per-cent price increase in Toronto even as total sales fell during the month, Teranet reported Wednesday.

-The Teranet-National Bank national composite house price index recorded the largest May gain in its 19-year-history, reaching another record high for the 16th consecutive month.
+The Teranet-National Bank National Composite House Price Index recorded the largest May gain in its 19-year history, reaching another record high for the 16th consecutive month.
 Prices were up in May over April in all 11 major markets included in the index, led by a record 3.6-per-cent increase in Toronto, a 3.1-per-cent gain in Hamilton and a 2.5-per-cent increase in Victoria.

-National prices were up 13.9 per cent over May last year, coming close the record annual price gain of 14.1 per cent recorded in September, 2006.
+National prices were up 13.9 per cent over May last year, coming close to the record annual price gain of 14.1 per cent recorded in September, 2006.
 Prices were up a record 28.7 per cent in Toronto compared to May, 2016.

 For subscribers: Debt-laden homeowners face threat of rising interest rates